slowproj/slowdash/docs/DashStart.md

 If you already have:

 - time-series data stored on a database, and
-- `docker-compose` command available on your system,
+- `docker compose` command available on your system,

 then visualization can be done instantly (without creating a project etc.).
 </div>